-In his previous position, as the Senior Psychometrician of the Student Assessment Office (under the Supreme Education Council of Qatar), Dr. Broer managed Qatar’s first participation in PIRLS as the country’s National Research Coordinator.
-In that position he was also involved in the development of the countries national student assessment system.
-Before that, Dr. Broer worked as a visiting scholar in the Center for Global Assessment at the Educational Testing Service where he worked on the Adult Literacy and Lifeskills survey as well as leading a research project on Differential Item Functioning in GRE writing prompts.
+In his previous position as the senior psychometrician of the Student Assessment Office under the Supreme Education Council of Qatar, Dr. Broer was involved in the development of the country’s national student assessment system and he also managed Qatar’s first participation in the Progress in International Reading Literacy Study (PIRLS; 2006 cycle) as the country’s National Research Coordinator.
+Before that, Dr. Broer worked as a visiting scholar in the Center for Global Assessment at the Educational Testing Service where he worked on the Adult Literacy and Lifeskills survey and led a research project on Differential Item Functioning in GRE writing prompts.

 Dr. Broer received his Master’s and Ph.D. in psychology with a specialization in measurement and cross-cultural psychology from the University of Vienna, Austria.
 His native language is German; he has near-native Spanish language skills and intermediate proficiency in French.